-Although the feelings that come with uncertainty may seem intolerable, ignoring or avoiding them just provides momentary solace; they will eventually return.
-Instead of seeking short-term relief, learn to confront these feelings with an open heart and mind.
+Although the feelings that come with uncertainty may seem intolerable, ignoring or avoiding them provides momentary solace; they will eventually return.
+Instead of seeking short-term relief, confront these feelings with an open heart and mind.
 Use your breath to create room in your body for these emotions to express themselves.
 Redirect your thoughts to your practical attitude, which welcomes everything you can not manage and control, including your concerns.

 Do What is in Your Control

 Making decisions within your power will assure you that you have done your bit and are now prepared to see what happens next.
 You’ll be able to do this by correcting misleading info first.
 Indulge in a civil discussion and direct them to reliable sites with truthful evidence if you see anyone spreading false information about the elections or a particular party.
 Additionally, going back to the activities that excite, interest, and encourage you can give you direction and control.
 You can focus on anything other than the election and consider what you can alter within your limited range of influence.